HIT-ICES/AL-NER/README.md

 # AL-NER

-In this project, we use pre-trained word2vec to implement word embedding, choose BiLstm as encoder and CRF as decoderand.To evaluate the active learning strategies, we also implement several sample selection strategies based on uncertainty.
+In this project, we use pre-trained word2vec to implement word embedding, choose BiLstm as encoder and CRF as decoder.To evaluate the active learning strategies, we also implement several sample selection strategies based on uncertainty.

 ## Reference